hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

-nonnegligent manslaughter, rape, robbery, and aggravated assault, followed by the property crimes of burglary, larceny-theft, and motor vehicle theft." (from [here][fbi-violent]) The [FBI Uniform Crime Reports, Table 1][fbi-crime], data shows that estimates of rape are lower than estimates of any other violent crime, in every year, excluding murder and nonnegligent manslaughter.
+nonnegligent manslaughter, rape, robbery, and aggravated assault, followed by the property crimes of burglary, larceny-theft, and motor vehicle theft." (from [here][fbi-violent]) The [FBI Uniform Crime Reports, Table 1][fbi-crime], data shows that estimates of rape are the second lowest estimates of any violent crime, in every year, only murder and nonnegligent manslaughter is more rare.
 NCVS does not include homicide, since it involves interviews with victims.
 [NCVS page 5][ncvs5] shows that the rape and sexual assault has the least number for victims of any form of crime.

-The FBI revised their rape definition in 2013 to include more sexual offenses, the revised definition is, “Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.” (from [here][fbi-faq]), which bears resemblance to definitions from the other data.
+The FBI revised their rape definition in 2013 to include more sexual offenses, the revised [definition][fbi-rape] is:

+>Penetration, no matter how slight, of the vagina or anus with any body part or
+>object, or oral penetration by a sex organ of another person, without the
+>consent of the victim.
+Attempts or assaults to commit rape are also included;
+>however, statutory rape and incest are excluded.

+This bears resemblance to definitions from the other data, but is more narrow.
 Table 1 does not include the revised definition, but [Table 2][fbi-crime2013] does.
 The FBI data does not include sexual assault or simple assault.
 It does include murder and nonnegligent manslaughter.
 Looking at violent crimes from Table 2:

 ##### Violent Crime in the United States, by type, 2013